 How to Redirect Domains or Change Domains

 Tip: Changing a primary domain is often due to a rebranding effort, which usually includes an update to site structure and URLs.
-You’ll want to connect both domains to Squarespace and write 301 redirects.
-For example, if https://OLD-site.com/about changes to https://NEW-site.com/team, this line will redirect visitors to the proper page:
+For example, perhaps https://OLDsite.com/about changes to https://NEWsite.com/team.
+In this case, you’d connect both domains to Squarespace and write a 301 redirect:

 /about -> /team 301

-⚠️ IMPORTANT: If your small business has an established website and you’re unfamiliar with website migrations or redesigns, strongly consider expert migration assistance before changing domains, moving sites, or initiating major overhauls.
+⚠️ IMPORTANT: If your small business has an established website and you’re unfamiliar with website migrations or redesigns, expert migration assistance is recommended if changing domains, moving sites, or initiating major overhauls.

 Removing “www” From a Domain

 You’ve likely noticed many new websites launch without “www” in their website address.
-If you are publishing a Squarespace site and want to remove “www” from a domain, simply switch the prefix toggle on your Squarespace domains panel.
+If you are publishing a Squarespace site and want to remove “www” from a domain, simply switch the prefix toggle on the domains panel.

 Whether you use the optional “www” subdomain or not, Squarespace automatically redirects to your preferred URL—you do not need to create URL redirects associated with this change.